CameronAllan16/vue-python-webapp/README.md

 # Vue - Python WebApp
-Hello world, this is a Vue app built with a python backend.
-Hopefully I stick to this project
+Hello world, this is a Vue app built with a python backend, and an SQLite database.
+The database quite literally isn't working or is properly connected, it just exists right now.

 ## Initialize the file folder
 upon cloning, navigate to client directory by using